-You don’t have to go back too far to find the most recent wide receiver to win the award.
-Alabama’s DeVonta Smith won the 2020 Heisman Trophy, having an incredible season with 117 receptions for 1,856 receiving yards and 23 touchdowns.
+Alabama’s DeVonta Smith is the last wide receiver to win the Heisman Trophy.
+He won the Heisman in 2020 after recording 117 receptions for 1,856 receiving yards and 23 touchdowns.

 The Crimson Tide were dominant in 2020, going a perfect 13-0 en route to a national championship.
 The two playoff games were not particularly close, either.
 A 31-14 domination of Notre Dame in the Rose Bowl was followed by a 52-24 shellacking of Ohio State in the national championship.